cwadrupldijjit/2022-cpp-in-node/README.md

   - XCode (which should install the `clang` cli)
 - Linux:
   - `gcc`
+  - `gdb` (if you want to run it using VS Code)
-  - Perhaps some C++ libraries that the system is missing (might end up being a trial-and-error problem)
+  - Some C++ libraries that the system might be missing (might end up installing what the errors suggest)

-The included `.vscode/c_cpp_properties.json` and `.vscode/launch.json` are for use with VS Code and the C++ extension (by Microsoft) from the extension marketplace.
+The included `.vscode/c_cpp_properties.json` and `.vscode/launch.json` are for use with VS Code and the [C++ extension (by Microsoft)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) from the extension marketplace.
+If you want to use the tasks how they're currently set up in the project (and using VS Code), you will also need to install the [Tasks Shell Input extion](https://marketplace.visualstudio.com/items?itemName=augustocdias.tasks-shell-input) or replace anything that says `${input:nodeLocation*}` with the path to the node binary you want to use.
+I strongly recommend that you restart your editor (or at least reload the window) after you've installed those extensions to be sure that everything has been set up correctly.

 ### Building